 5.10.5 Beginning Fall 2016 regular, tenure-track, and temporary faculty will have all courses evaluated on a rotating cycle per Article 7.2.
 Regular and tenure-track faculty teaching more than one Distance Education (DE) or Hybrid course must have at least one (1) of their online courses evaluated as part of every evaluation cycle on a rotating basis.
 Regular, tenure-track and temporary faculty teaching one DE/Hybrid course will have that course evaluated at least every other evaluation cycle beginning Fall 2016.

+5.10.6 The assigned administrator and Assistant Superintendent/Vice President, Instruction may require courses to be scheduled as in-person or hybrid to meet student demand.
+Loads of 50% or more Online Education (fully online) are not guaranteed and are at the discretion of the assigned administrator and Assistant Superintendent/Vice President of Instruction.

 Preparations

 5.11 Normally, instructional faculty members will not be assigned more than three different course preparations per semester for regular load assignments excluding overload assignments.
 The District and the Federation understand that different disciplines or other extenuating circumstances (e.g., necessity to maintain full-time faculty load or to preserve programs) may require different numbers of preparations.
 The assignment of a course in a distance education modality is a separate preparation from the same course in a face-to-face modality.